 Belize is a relatively tiny country but what it lacks in size it is overcompensated in beauty, rainforests, national parks, and its sparkling clear Caribbean waters lure visitors from all over the world.

-English is the official language, making it a top destination for tourists to escape to for either a short weekend trip, couples getaway or even a Belize honeymoon so check out my guide to the many beautiful Belize Luxury Resorts.
+English is the official language, making it a top destination for tourists to escape to for either a short weekend trip, couples getaway or even to celebrate your honeymoon.

-With stunning beaches, some of the Caribbean’s best snorkeling (Belize is home to the world’s second-largest reef), and easy direct flights from the U.S., it’s no wonder that Belize’s beauty is no longer a best-kept secret.
+With stunning beaches, some of the Caribbean’s best snorkeling (Belize is home to the world’s second-largest reef), and easy direct flights from the U.S., Belize’s is now a top bucket list destination.

 Jungle cottages, romantic beachfront villas, tree houses in the rainforest canopy—there’s no shortage of standout hotels in this laid-back Central American country.
 Here are 7 of the best hotels in Belize.